tracyloisel/active_topic/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/shopmium/active_topic.

-Please add the pre-commit to your folder and follow the rubocop linter indications and follow the .rubocop.yml configuration.
+We use [rubocop](https://github.com/rubocop-hq/rubocop) for the linting.
+Please take into account the linting rules that are available in the .rubocop.yml file.

 ### Testing